 6. Wait and Store

-Place the jars on a surface which won’t scorch or on a surface which has been padded with multiple layers of towels to keep the surface from being scorched.
+Place the jars on a surface that won’t scorch or on a surface that has been padded with multiple layers of towels to keep the surface from being scorched.

 Leave the jars alone for 24 hours.
 During this time, you should hear a ‘ping’ sound.
 This is the sound of the lids suctioning and sealing the jar.

 After 24 hours is up, run your finger over the top of each jar.
 The surface should feel smooth.
 If you run your finger over the top of a jar and feel a button sticking up in the center of the lid, the jar didn’t seal.

 Also, if you accidentally push the button down with your finger, the jar didn’t seal properly.
 In this case, either pop the jar in the refrigerator to use first or reprocess the jars with a fresh lid.

 For the jars which do seal properly in the 24 hour period, be sure to label them with the date and what’s in the jar, and store the jars in a cool, dark location for later use throughout the year.

 If you want homemade salsa but want an even easier method, consider purchasing the salsa mixes from your local store.